gemmanewton1/wit-hackathon-ui/python-starter/help.md

    - Run the installer and follow the instructions.
    - On Windows, make sure to check the box that says "Add Python to PATH" during installation.

+   - On macOS/Linux, Python is often pre-installed.
+If not, you can use package managers like Homebrew (macOS) or apt/yum (Linux) to install it.
+     - For example, on macOS, you can run:
+       ```bash
+       brew install python
+       ```
+     - if this is not installed you can install homebrew by running the following command in your terminal:
+       ```bash
+       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+       ```
 3. **Verify Python and pip Installation**
    - Open a terminal (Command Prompt or PowerShell on Windows).
    - Check Python version: